-The ADA is made up of individuals — here’s one of them.
+Dentistry is made up of individuals.
+Here’s one of them.

+Dr. Greene recently participated in the new ADA Practical Guide to Internet Marketing, co-authoring a chapter on blogging.
 Interested in sharing your experience as a new dentist?
-If you are fewer than ten years out of dental school we’d love to hear from you!
+If you are fewer than 10 years out of dental school we’d love to hear from you!
 Contact us at firstname.lastname@example.org